Orange-OpenSource/ods-android/docs/components/Buttons.md

 Parameter | Default value | Description
 -- | -- | --
-`textToggleButtons: List<OdsTextToggleButtonsRowItem>` | | `OdsTextToggleButtonsRowItem` to be displayed into the toggle group
-`selectedIndex: Int` | | The `textToggleButtons` list index of the selected button `onSelectedIndexChange: (Int) -> Unit` | | Callback to be invoked on selection change `modifier: Modifier` | `Modifier` | `Modifier` to be applied to the toggle buttons row `sameItemsWeight: Boolean` | `false` | Controls the place occupied by each item.
+`textToggleButtons: List<OdsTextToggleButtonsRowItem>` | | Items displayed into the toggle group `selectedIndex: Int` | | `textToggleButtons` list index of the selected button `onSelectedIndexChange: (Int) -> Unit` | | Callback invoked on selection change `modifier: Modifier` | `Modifier` | `Modifier` applied to the toggle buttons row `sameItemsWeight: Boolean` | `false` | Controls the place occupied by each item.
 When `true`, same weight of importance will be applied to each item, they will occupy the same width.
-`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` to be applied to the button.
+`displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` applied to the button.
 It allows to force the button display on light or dark surface.
 By default, the appearance applied is based on the system night mode value.
 {:.table}

 #### XML implementation